bstaple1/MTGA_Draft_17Lands/README.md

 - Step 12: Set Arena to window mode.

 - Step 13: Download the sets that you plan on using (Data->View Sets).

-    - Note: Use ID 79418 when downloading Kamigawa: Neon Dynasty

 - Step 14: Start the draft in Arena.